In Short

 Frequently Asked Questions

-Trade mark protection gives you the exclusive right to use your trade mark.
-It also gives you legal rights to pursue infringers, and the right to license your trade mark to other entities.
+Trade mark protection gives you the exclusive right to use your trade mark, preventing others from using confusingly similar marks.
+It also gives you legal rights to pursue infringers, and the right to license your trade mark to other entities, generating revenue and expanding brand reach.

 We appreciate your feedback – your submission has been successfully received.